Psoriasis or Something Else? Here’s How to Tell

 Psoriasis vs. Ringworm

 Ringworm is also highly contagious, unlike psoriasis.
-Anyone can get ringworm from anywhere.
-You can get it from direct contact with another person, an animal or a contaminated object.
-The fungi that cause this infection can live on skin and all kinds of surfaces, including household items like clothing, towels and bedding.
+It can be acquired from direct contact with another person, an animal or a contaminated object.
+The fungi that causes this infection can live on skin and all kinds of surfaces, including household items like clothing, towels and bedding.

-A telltale sign that it’s ringworm and not psoriasis is the raised itchy bumps form a circle that looks like a coiled worm.
+A telltale sign that it’s ringworm and not psoriasis is the raised itchy bumps form a circle with central clearing and minimal scale that looks like a coiled worm.
 Hence the name.

 Psoriasis vs. Skin Cancer

 A scaly growth that bleeds or develops a crust could be skin cancer, particularly squamous cell carcinoma.
-This and other types of skin cancer, such as basal cell carcinoma, most often appear on the nose, forehead, ears, lower lip, hands and other sun-exposed areas of the body also prone to psoriasis outbreak.
+In most cases, skin cancer will be a solitary lesion that continues to grow over a few months and can be painful and sometimes itchy.
 Skin cancer is often curable if caught and treated early.
-If not, it can be fatal.
-Here again, the most prudent course of action is a medical diagnosis by a board-certified dermatologist.
+Here again, the most prudent course of action is a medical diagnosis and subsequent appropriate treatment by a board-certified dermatologist.

 Psoriatic Arthritis

-Inflammation caused by psoriasis could affect other organs and tissues in the body and trigger other health conditions.
-One manifestation of this is psoriatic arthritis.
-Like common arthritis, this can cause swelling, stiffness and pain in the joints and areas around the joints.
-But if it’s psoriatic arthritis, it’s important to treat it as soon as possible to help avoid permanent joint damage.
+Inflammation caused by psoriasis not only affects the skin but can also affect other organs and tissues in the body and trigger other health conditions.
+One example of this is psoriatic arthritis, caused by inflammation of the ligaments and tendons attached to the bones.
+Like osteoarthritis, this can cause swelling, stiffness and pain in the joints and areas around the joints, however symptoms are worst first thing in the morning and improve as the day goes on.
+Early intervention is extremely important with psoriatic arthritis to help avoid permanent joint damage.

 The Takeaway

-Besides those highlighted here, there are other conditions that may be confused with psoriasis including rosacea and keratosis pilaris.
+Besides those highlighted here, there are other conditions that may be confused with psoriasis (don’t look like psoriasis).
 Here’s the takeaway: An inflamed patch that is also bumpy, scaly, itchy and maybe painful is not business as usual for your skin.
 Psoriasis management requires more intensive treatment than some other skin conditions that have a similar appearance.
 Even if it turns out to not be psoriasis, whatever it may be needs diagnosis and treatment, too.
 It’s also worth noting that your medical insurance will likely cover costs involved in diagnosing and treating it.
 Contact California Skin Institute to request an appointment with a board-certified dermatologist near you.